Syrian activists say troop withdrawal is a sham

 "We are not seeing the release of detainees or the true removal of a military presence from the streets," said Rami Abdelrahman, head of the British-based Syrian Observatory for Human Rights.

-"Army tanks have been replaced with police armoured personnel carriers that still have the capability to shoot heavy weaponry."
+"Army tanks have been replaced with police armored personnel carriers that still have the capability to shoot heavy weaponry."

-Videos uploaded by activists on the Internet showed armoured vehicles hidden behind high dirt barriers.
+Videos uploaded by activists on the Internet showed armored vehicles hidden behind high dirt barriers.

 Such footage is impossible for Reuters to verify and Syria has barred entry to most foreign journalists.

-Opposition groups in the cities of Idlib in the north, central Homs and Deraa in the south said the army had hidden armour in dugouts and replaced tanks with blue armoured vehicles said to belong to police forces.
+Opposition groups in the cities of Idlib in the north, central Homs and Deraa in the south said the army had hidden armor in dugouts and replaced tanks with blue armored vehicles said to belong to police forces.

 "BLATANT INTERFERENCE" BY U.S.